Make Your Logs Work for You

 console.log(‘A log message’);

 Lastly, console.log is implemented as part of the JavaScript runtime, but its behavior isn’t standardized across all implementations.
-In the vernacular of programming language designers, console.log’s behavior is undefined.
-That pretty much means it can behave however it wants, and the way it works can potentially change from release to release.
+In the vernacular of programming language designers, the console.log behavior is undefined.
+That means it can behave however it wants, and the way it works can change from release to release.

-Normally this undefined behavior isn’t a problem, but it can have consequences when you write to a console before it’s active.
-After you’ve called console.log, the console updates asynchronously; instead of the console queuing the text exactly as you’d expect it to appear, a reference is queued.
-If you then change the queued object, the old value will be rendered on the console when it eventually updates, not the new one.
+Normally, this undefined behavior isn’t a problem, but it can have consequences when you write to a console before it’s active.
+After you’ve called console.log, the console updates asynchronously; instead of queuing the text exactly as you’d expect it to appear, a reference is queued.
+If you change the queued object, the old value will be rendered on the console when it updates, not the new one.

-There are ways to work around this oddity by converting whatever you’re printing to an immutable string, but the simplest answer is not to use console.log at all and instead use a logging module.
+There are ways to work around this oddity by converting whatever you’re printing to an immutable string, but the simplest answer is not to use console.log at all but instead a logging module.

-Because while the console module is always within reach for quickly writing messages, a proper logging package allows you to disable all logging calls and get at least some control over which log messages you see.
+While the console module is always available for quickly writing messages, a proper logging package allows you to disable all logging calls and have at least some control over which log messages you see.
 The debug module provides just such a feature.

 The debug Module